We use cookies for statistical purposes.

 What are the conditions for the foreign investor applying for residence in Denmark?

-It is important to note that the conditions for obtaining a business visa for Denmark also apply to the investor, not only the business.
-In order to receive the residence permit that will allow him to migrate de Denmark, the applicant must prove that he is able to support himself.
+It is important to note that the conditions for obtaining a Denmark investment visa also apply to the investor, not only the business.
+In order to receive the residence permit that will allow him to migrate to Denmark, the applicant must prove that he is able to support himself.
 This is based on documentation proving that he can cover the expenses during the first year of living in the country.
 The thresholds are the following:

-• 184,260 DKK: when one or more children, without a spouse will only join the investor;
+• 190,488 DKK: when one or more children, without a spouse, will only join the investor;

 A bank statement can be used as proof of income.
 These rates may be subject to change and we advise interested individuals to reach out to one of our immigration lawyers in Denmark for more details.

-Apart from the condition to have sufficient funds, investors will also need to play an active role in the company they will open in Denmark.
+Apart from the condition of having sufficient funds, investors will also need to play an active role in the company they will open in Denmark.

 What are the rights granted by a business visa?